kbd7575/data-science-repository/olympics-eda/README.md

 ## Files in This Repo

 - `Olympics Data Analysis.ipynb` - Jupyter notebooks for EDA and modeling
-- `visuals/` - All static plots and word clouds
 - `README.md` - This file